seba495g/495BrowserTool-MultiTool-Browser/README.md

 |- if you type 4, will turn Design mode on and so you can edit anything

 |— if you type 5, you will fetch the IP of the website's IP

+|— if you type 6, you can make a timer of see the time, you will get the option 1 or 2

 |— if you type github/, you can put 'source' to see the source if shared, or 'seba495g' to see the contributor